Styling 3D Tiles in Cesium Stories

 Finally click Okay to save, then Okay to apply the style.

 You’ve now created a style that makes it easy to see where the oldest and newest buildings are.

 Any style you create in the style editor can be re-used across different 3D Tilesets or different stories.
 So you can apply this same style to 3D buildings of a different city to easily compare.

 This way you can make modifications to your style like we just did without having to go back through every dataset that uses it to update it.

 The last type of metadata we’ll look at is categorical data.
 Each building in this 3D Tileset is categorized by the most common type of owner license.
 We’ll create a style to visualize which buildings have more units that are owned by individuals vs corporations.

 Assets can have a different style applied in each slide.
-Create a new slide for the new style we’re about to create by clicking New slide in the panel on the left.
+Create a new slide for the new style we’re about to create by clicking New Slide and selecting Map slide under the slides list on the left.

 Go into the styling editor again, click New style and then select Majority_Ownership_Type from the properties drop-down.

 This time we’ll choose Categorized as the style type.

 Individual.
 Enter that into the value and label field and then click the plus button: